Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

 \subsection{Limitations}

 We make a number of simplifying assumptions to keep the complexity of the model manageable.
-We encountered some parts that are difficult to model in formal fashion or make the verification computationally unfeasible.
-Moreover, we needed to add some additional parameters for executability in formal model and for expressing security properties.
+Most notable limitations are as follows.

-\begin{description} \item[Client Fidelity] Clients are a more idealized than SPs and IdPs as described in \ref{section:client_modeling}. \item[Client Type Checking] Rules for client communication with SP and IdP are basically describing the behaviour of a typical web browser.
-Aside from the initial request, other two client rules are just automatic web browser responses to HTTP scripts that are embedded as SPs and IdPs requests and responses.
-This could have been implemented in formal model by just passing the message from the input to the output, but because of formal model limitations, we implemented type checking of this automatic HTTP script requests and responses.
-Here we carefully designed rules so the client is not comparing values of message variables, just checking variable type (fresh, public etc.).
-Using type checking we removed significant number of meaningless message exchange through client automatic rules and therefore reduced Tamarin reasoning time.
+\begin{description} \item[Client Fidelity] Clients are more idealized (compared to SPs and IdPs) and include both the end user and the web browser, as described in Section~\ref{section:client_modeling}.
+This simplified client model limits the scope of our analysis --- we will not discover attacks that arise from certain client-side behavior, such as browser-specific details (e.g., automatic redirects, cookie management), user errors (e.g., phishing or UI-based attacks), or the combination of these with the SAML protocol itself.
+Similarly, abstracting client authentication to IdP may impact our analysis by failing to discover attacks associated with the specific client authentication mechanisms. \item[Client Type Checking] Rules for client communication with SP and IdP are describing the behavior of a typical web browser.
+Aside from the initial request, the other two client rules are just automatic web browser responses to HTTP scripts that are embedded as SPs and IdPs requests and responses.
+This could have been implemented in formal model by just passing the message from the input to the output.
+In our model, however, we implemented type checking of messages forwarded by clients.
+These rules are carefully designed, so the client is not comparing values of message variables, just checking variable type (fresh, public etc.).
+Using type checking, we removed a significant number of message exchanges through client automatic rules and, therefore, reduced Tamarin reasoning time.
 Of course, such type checking is not used in real code implementations and our model is, therefore, less faithful in that regard.
-Nevertheless, we argue that type checks are not a significant loss of generality, since the type checking is definitely happening at SP and IdP side.
-Moreover, for cases where the adversary would like to send something that does not correspond to message type, it can still do that through the adversary rules.
+Nevertheless, we argue that type checks are not a significant loss of generality, since these messages are again type checked at SP and IdP side.
+Moreover, for cases where the adversary would like to send something that does not correspond to the message type, it can still do that through the adversary rules.